 - Newspapers: Diocesan and archdiocesan newspapers date to the early 1800s.
-The Catholic Miscellany (Charleston, SC) ran from 1822 to 1861 and was revived in 1990; The Pilot (Boston) has published continually since 1829.
+The Catholic Miscellany (Charleston, S.C.) ran from 1822 to 1861 and was revived in 1990; The Pilot (Boston) has published continually since 1829.
 Catholic papers rarely appear in major online newspaper collections.
 Check with dioceses to see whether they keep old newspapers, as Denver does (the Denver Catholic Register is searchable here).
 PAHRC and UND maintain large newspaper collections; check with regional archives, too.
 Another resource worth checking for your ancestor is the annual Records of the American Catholic Historical Society (1886 to 1920), indexed and available at many genealogical and Catholic university libraries.
-You can browse the digitized volumes 1 to 13 here.
-Several volumes also appear at Internet Archive and Open Library.
+You can browse several digitized volumes from Villanova University’s website.
+Several volumes also appear at Internet Archive and its Open Library.

 - Catholic Internet Directory

 - Local Catholic Church and Family History Genealogical Research Guide

 - The Official Catholic Directory (P.J.
 Kenedy & Sons)

 - Records of the American Catholic Historical Society (ACHA annual, 1886–1920)